 The 4-H Motto: “Make the Best Better”

-The 4-H Mission is to help young people become self-directing, productive, and contributing members of society through learning and social experiences which will help them develop to the maximum of their potential.
-The Antrim County 4-H Program includes clubs from many areas of interest, award recognition, training opportunities, school programs, special events, fair participation and many others.
+The 4-H mission is to help young people become self-directing, productive and contributing members of society through learning and social experiences which will help them develop to their maximum potential.
+The Antrim County 4-H program includes clubs from many areas of interest, award recognition, training opportunities, school programs, special events, fair participation and many others.

 The 4-H Pledge